 Religious Symbols in a Digital Age

-Religious symbols have long been central to faith traditions, serving as visual representations of belief, identity, and worship.
-Across centuries, these sacred symbols have been carved into ancient temples, embroidered into vestments, and placed at the heart of religious rituals.
-They serve as powerful reminders of faith, reinforcing communal identity and guiding spiritual practice.
-Today, as technology reshapes communication and interaction, religious expression has also transitioned into the digital space, bringing symbols into new forms of engagement.
+Religious symbols hold a central place in faith traditions, representing belief, identity, and worship through powerful visual forms.
+Across centuries, artisans carved them into ancient temples, embroidered them onto vestments, and placed them at the heart of religious rituals.
+These sacred images remind communities of their faith, strengthen shared identity, and guide spiritual practice.
+Today, technology reshapes how people communicate and interact, moving religious expression into the digital space and introducing new ways to engage with these symbols.

 The Role of Religious Symbols in Digital Media